 With striking freshwater habitats and a wealth of wildlife this tranquil park is a stunning natural area for people to discover and enjoy in the heart of Greenwich Peninsula.
 It is made up of an outer and inner boardwalk.
 The outer boardwalk is a permissive footpath and is normally open 364 days a year, 24 hours a day, 7 days a week.
-The inner boardwalk has controlled access and is currently closed until February 2021 due to the COVID-19 pandemic.
+The inner boardwalk has controlled access through the Gatehouse - for opening hours see visitor information below.

 This little gem of a nature reserve, spanning 16-hectares, is a popular countryside retreat within a mainly urban area.
 The contrast of open meadow, woodland and lake make the park popular with both people and nature.